samsmit362/HismithControl/README.md

 additional detail points will be added from move variant with id == 2 (according pair: 1/2).

 ## Known issues
+Sometimes (in some rare cases) after press "Start" it do some unpredictable moves, freezes or increase speed (looks something freeze communication (Antivirus, System update, etc) with "Intiface Central" or its internal issue), in order to avoid such situations i recommend after each initial "Start" check how Run is going, with video navigation and etc, and only if going all well to use it, in other case reboot OS resolve an issue.\
+\
 Sometimes even when Hismith device is found on "Test Webcam+Hismith" after press "Start" it still show issue that can't find device or etc, known solution is to reboot OS.\
 \
 The most complex in case of automatic Hismith device control is to stop its rotation, according experiments there is a time delay ~150 milliseconds between setting speed change and real device speed changes appearance.